Mario Kart 7

-Mario Kart 7 (Note: Mario Kart 7 (マリオカート7, Mario Kāto Sebun)) is a 2011 kart racing video game developed by Nintendo EAD in cooperation with Retro Studios and published by Nintendo for the Nintendo 3DS.
+Mario Kart 7 (Note: Mario Kart 7 (マリオカート7, Mario Kāto Sebun)) is a 2011 kart racing game developed by Nintendo EAD in cooperation with Retro Studios and published by Nintendo for the Nintendo 3DS.
 In Mario Kart 7, the player takes control of one of seventeen Mario series characters, who participate in races on various Mario-themed race tracks using specialized items to hinder opponents or gain advantages.
-In single player mode, players can race against computer-controlled characters in 4 multi-race cups consisting of 32 tracks (4 in each cup) over three difficulty levels.
+In single player mode, players can race against computer-controlled characters in 8 multi-race cups consisting of 32 tracks (4 in each cup) over three difficulty levels.
 Alternatively, players can race against the clock in a Time Trial mode.

-New additions to Mario Kart 7 include hang-gliding attachments for karts, which introduced aerial sections to race tracks for the first time in the series.
-Other additions included the ability to drive underwater, the ability to drive in first person, the new gyro controls, and the ability to fully customize the vehicles' builds.
-Additionally, Mario Kart 7 supports both local and online multiplayer through Nintendo Network for up to eight players, the ability to play online was discontinued on April 8, 2024 along with Nintendo network as a whole.
+New additions to Mario Kart 7 include hang-gliding attachments for karts (which introduced aerial sections to race tracks for the first time in the series), the ability to drive in first person, gyro controls, and the ability to customize the vehicles' builds.
+Additionally, Mario Kart 7 supports both local and online multiplayer through Nintendo Network for up to eight players.
+The ability to play online was discontinued on April 8, 2024, along with Nintendo Network as a whole.

-The development of Mario Kart 7 began in early 2010 as a port of Mario Kart Wii.
-Producer Hideki Konno said that completing the game was an "act of emergency" due to low 3DS sales, and the very few staff involved in the game.
-In the end, Retro Studios was involved in the development of the game for the retro tracks (tracks from prior games in the series).

-Mario Kart 7 received generally positive reviews from critics.
-It was praised for its innovation in the Mario Kart series, the gyro controls, and the new race tracks introduced in the game and won several awards.
-Mario Kart 7 was also a commercial success—becoming the best-selling game on the Nintendo 3DS with over 18.99 million copies sold worldwide.
+Development of Mario Kart 7 began in early 2010 as a port of Mario Kart Wii.
+Producer Hideki Konno said that completing the game was an "act of emergency" due to low 3DS sales at that time and because of the very few staff involved in its development.
+In the end, Retro Studios was involved in the development of the retro tracks (tracks from prior games in the series).
+Mario Kart 7 received generally positive reviews from critics, who praised its innovations, race tracks, and gyro control option.
+The game has won several awards and was a commercial success, becoming the best-selling game on the Nintendo 3DS with nearly 19 million copies sold.